VamsiKrishna-9443/JAVA-30-day-BootCamp/day-15/README.md

   +-- T can become Employee
 ```

-## 🧩 2.
-Generic Methods
+---

-A generic method can work with different types independently of the
+## 🧩 Concept 2: Generic Methods

-class.
+> A generic method works with different types independently of the class it lives in.

 ```java
 public static <T> void printValue(T value) {